andymeneely/project-timber-wolf/scenarios/scenarios.md

 ### Upon Success
 _"This crew sure never ceases to impress me.
 Here's another $5k for your time and an extra $3k for every extra painting swapped out.
 Go ahead and train up for the next one."_

 _"Hey, while you were in there, I did some poking around this guy's house too.
 I know him.
-It's a long story, but suffice to say, we need a bigger play.
+It's a long story, but suffice to say, he gets special treatment.
 Get ready because this next job will be your toughest yet.
-Feel free to bring in a new pro if you like."_
+Feel free to bring in a new pro if we can afford it."_

 * You may Promote non-Busted Characters for $3k each
 * You may Refine the Skills of any non-Busted Character for $2k each
-* You may replace one character with any available pro character with any available pro skills for $8k.
+* You may replace one character with any available pro character with any available pro skills for $10k.
 * If you have any unused fake paintings, return them to the supply.

 # The Venetian Swap